spatialos/gdk-for-unity/docs/content/get-started/set-up.md

  While we recommend using Git, if you prefer to, you can get the source code for both the GDK and FPS Starter Project by downloading one zip file <a href="https://github.com/spatialos/gdk-for-unity-fps-starter-project/releases" data-track-link="Starter Project Zip Clicked|product=Docs" target="_blank">here</a>.
 Please download the latest release, the file should be called something like `gdk-for-unity-fps-starter-project-x.y.z.zip`.

 **NOTE:**
-If you have downloaded the source code via a zip file, skip the rest of this page and move on to the next step: [Open the FPS Starter Project]({{urlRoot}}/content/get-started/open-project.md).
+If you have downloaded the source code via a zip file, skip the rest of this page and move on to the next section of this page: [Open the FPS Starter Project in your Unity Editor](#open-the-fps-starter-project-in-your-unity-editor).

 ### Clone the two repositories using Git